SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Review and update codes quarterly as your business evolves

 Size standards matter.
-Each NAICS code has associated SBA size standards (employee count or annual revenue thresholds) that determine small business eligibility.
-The code you select impacts whether you qualify for small business set-asides.
+Each NAICS code has associated SBA size standards (employee count or annual revenue thresholds).
+The code you select impacts whether you qualify as a small business for set-aside contracts, which represent $160+ billion in annual federal spending reserved for small businesses.

 Step 6: Choose Your Registration Purpose